-Editor’s note: This is a follow up piece to TEoB’s previous post with Ted Serios.
+Editor’s note: This is a follow-up piece to TEoB’s previous post with Ted Serios.
 You can find it HERE.

 Two annotations by Mi Stress Henry

 I am not familiar with every single director of Hollywood’s golden age, but when Ted mentioned the name Erich von Stroheim, he sure rang a bell.
-I Googled the name but Wikipedia provided some rather blank information – special interest I don’t share.
+I Googled the name but Wikipedia provided some rather blank information – a special interest I don’t share.
 After another run through Ted’s list of Facebook friends, I kept wondering.
 It would have made more sense to me if Ted had mentioned Georges Bataille, but what – apart from the fact that he is dead – makes Erich von Stroheim special?

 It took me time to remember where I had heard the name before: Erich von Stroheim is the “dirty Hun” out of Kenneth Anger’s notorious chronique scandaleuse, “Hollywood Babylon”(1).
 A man who was convinced that everything that is worth to be recorded by a camera had to be real – including the infamous orgies that sometimes went on for twenty hours.
 An attractive plot to Anger, no doubt.
-Also a man with an interesting concept of realism, especially if you think of it in relationship to thoughtography.
+Also, a man with an interesting concept of realism, especially if you think of it in relationship to thoughtography.